Charlie McGibbon: Football career

 McGibbon played for Southern League Crystal Palace in the 1908–09 season, scoring a hat-trick in a 4–4 draw with Southampton at The Dell on 5 October 1908.
 This brought him to the attention of the Southampton directors, and when McGibbon's military duties took him to Portsmouth, he joined Southampton in May 1909.
 Described as "physically well-suited for the role of centre-forward", McGibbon possessed a "powerful shot (and) influential leadership qualities".
-His opportunism in front of goal enabled him to score 19 goals in 28 league goals in the 1909–10 season, making him the "Saints'" top-scorer for the season.
+His opportunism in front of goal enabled him to score 19 goals in 28 league goals in the 1909–10 season, making him Southampton's top-scorer for the season.

-In March 1910, his military duties took him back to Woolwich and he immediately found a place in a struggling Woolwich Arsenal team that was fighting relegation.
+In March 1910, his military duties took him back to Woolwich, and he immediately found a place in a struggling Woolwich Arsenal team that was fighting relegation.
 He made his debut away to Chelsea on 28 March 1910 and scored the only goal in a 1–0 win.
 He followed that up with the winner in a 1–0 victory over Aston Villa and the equaliser in a 1–1 draw with Tottenham Hotspur.
 His three goals from four appearances helped Arsenal avoid relegation from the Football League First Division, by a margin of two points above Chelsea.

-At the start of the following season, McGibbon moved on to join Leyton.
-After a spell at Reading, McGibbon returned to Southampton in November 1911, but failed to get back into the first team.
+At the start of the following season, McGibbon moved on to join Leyton, where he broke his right leg on Boxing Day in 1910.
+After a spell at Reading, McGibbon returned to Southampton in November 1911, but failed to get back into the first team, having been found guilty by The FA of taking illegal payments while playing at Leyton as an amateur.

-Later career
+World War I and later life

-After the First World War, McGibbon found employment as the Chief Clerk in the Statistical Office at Netley Hospital and later worked for Supermarine at Woolston, Southampton.
+McGibbon served in the First World War as a clerk with the Royal Garrison Artillery.
+He saw active service on the Western Front, where he captained a Royal Artillery football team which played the Royal Engineers at the front on Christmas of 1914.
+After the war, he found employment as the chief clerk for the Royal Army Medical Corps in the Statistical Office at Netley Hospital and later worked for Supermarine at Woolston, where he became manager of the Supermarine Sports Club.

-He made one first-class appearance for Hampshire in July 1919, bowling one over and scoring one run in a County Championship match against Yorkshire.
+McGibbon played first-class cricket for Hampshire in July 1919, a heavy innings defeat against Yorkshire at Dewsbury in the County Championship.
+Batting twice in the match, he was dismissed from the middle order without scoring in Hampshire's first innings by Billy Williams, while following-on in their second innings, he batted at number eleven and was unbeaten with a single run.
+In Yorkshire's only innings, he bowled one over which conceded 10 runs.

+In later life, he played billiards and in 1933, 1934 and 1936 he was British Legion South Eastern area billiards champion.
+He also represented Netley and Hampshire, reaching the national semi-finals in 1936.
+McGibbon died in April 1954 at Hamble-le-Rice, Hampshire.
 His son, Douglas (1919–2002), played football for Southampton from 1938 to 1947, as well as for Fulham and Bournemouth & Boscombe Athletic.